uscmakers/TutorialPractice/README.md

 - cd ..: go back to the previous directory
 - cd folder1: move inside folder1
-- ls(mac)/dir(windows): list all the files in the current directory
+- ls: list all the files in the current directory
 - mkdir <folder_name>: make a folder with the name "folder_name"
 - rm <file_name>: delete the file "file_name" permanently
 - rm -r <folder_name>: delete the folder "folder_name" and all its contents permanently